inflearn logo

 • Gathering requirements from stakeholders

-• Managing projects to launch features within schedule
+• Managing projects to ensure features are released within the schedule

-These kinds of PM/POs are nothing more than parts in a feature factory that is only focused on planning and launching features.
-Working this way makes it difficult to gain market recognition for your value, no matter how long your career is.
+These PM/POs are nothing more than parts of a feature factory that is only focused on planning and launching features.
+Working this way makes it difficult to be recognized for your value in the market, no matter how long your career is.

-This course provides you with the foundational knowledge to become a competent PM/PO who contributes unique expertise to product organizations, rather than just being a cog in the feature factory.
+This course provides the foundational knowledge for you to become a competent PM/PO who contributes unique expertise to a product organization, rather than just being a cog in a feature factory.

-We will carefully explain difficult and unfamiliar concepts such as problem definition, hypothesis setting and validation, thinking from the customer's perspective, data utilization, and creating business impact, and help you make them your own by utilizing various cases and references.
+We provide step-by-step explanations of difficult and unfamiliar concepts such as problem definition, hypothesis setting and validation, thinking from the customer's perspective, data utilization, and creating business impact, and help you make them your own using various cases and references.

 What you can learn from this course

-• PM is not just a 'handyman' who does team cleanup and stakeholder communication, but an entity that contributes unique expertise to the product organization.
+• A PM is not a 'handyman' who only cleans up after the team and handles stakeholder communication, but someone who contributes their unique expertise to the product organization.

-• We'll show you what expertise a PM should contribute to the organization and how to develop such expertise.
+• We will show you what expertise a PM should contribute to the organization and how to acquire such expertise.

-• The saying that defining the problem is important is heard everywhere.
+• I hear from many places that defining the problem is important.

-However, it's difficult to learn how to define problems well.
+However, it is difficult to learn how to define a problem well.

-• As a product manager, I'll teach you how to think accurately and meticulously about problems.
+• As a product manager, I will show you how to think accurately and rigorously about problems.

-• Not every customer problem is a problem worth solving in your product.
-Here are the criteria for determining which problems are worth solving in your product.
+• Not all customer problems are problems worth solving within a product.
+We will provide the criteria for determining which problems are worth addressing in your product.

-The best way to understand customers well is to meet them directly and conduct research.
+The best way to understand customers well is to meet them in person and conduct research.

-• We'll show you the minimum research methodology that PMs should have in organizations without professional researchers.
+• We will show you the minimum research methodologies a PM should possess in an organization without a professional researcher.

 • We'll show you how to design and conduct In-Depth Interviews and Usability Tests, what common mistakes can be made, and how to avoid them.

-4. Building Data Expertise: Working with Data-Driven Approaches
+4. Developing Data Expertise: Working Based on Data

-• The phrase 'working with data' is really used in many places.
-From looking at business-related metrics to creating recommendation algorithms or utilizing artificial intelligence, everything is bundled under the name 'data'.
+• The phrase 'data-driven work' is used in many different contexts.
+Everything from monitoring business metrics to building recommendation algorithms or utilizing artificial intelligence is grouped under the single term 'data.'

-• So from the perspective of people just starting out, it's difficult to know what kind of work PMs do with data, what capabilities they need to develop for this, and what they should study.
+• Therefore, for those entering the field for the first time, it is difficult to know what PMs do with data, what competencies they need to have for this, and what they should study.

-• To avoid further confusion, I'll explain what it means for a PM to effectively utilize data and how to develop data expertise.
+• To ensure there is no more confusion, I will explain what it means for a PM to utilize data effectively and what you need to do to build data expertise.

-• PM can understand how customers use the product and how much business value the product is creating through various metrics.
+• Through various metrics, PMs can understand how customers are using the product and how much business value the product is creating.

-• The ability to make decisions based on metrics is one of the core competencies of a PM.
+• The ability to make decisions based on metrics is one of the core expertises of a PM.

-• We'll show you what metrics to monitor from various perspectives such as Acquisition, Activation, Engagement, Retention, Monetization, and how to interpret these metrics and make decisions.
+• We will show you which metrics to monitor from various perspectives such as Acquisition, Activation, Engagement, Retention, and Monetization, as well as how to interpret these metrics and make decisions.

 6. Product Discovery: The Comprehensive Art of Setting and Validating Hypotheses

-• A PM in a modern product organization is not someone who receives 'requirements' from 'stakeholders' and creates 'functional specifications and screen design documents.'
-(This is the work done by planners at agencies or SI companies.)
+• A PM in a modern product organization is not someone who receives "requirements" from "stakeholders" and creates "functional specifications and wireframes."
+(That is the work of planners at agencies or SI firms.)

 • A PM is someone who provides value by solving customer problems and creates business value for our company.

-• Product discovery is a comprehensive art that spans from hypothesis formation to validation.
-Here's how you can approach it effectively.
+• Product discovery is a comprehensive art form ranging from hypothesis setting to validation.
+We will show you how to approach this process.

-• In particular, we will provide concrete explanations of concepts such as assumptions and testing that may feel abstract, and show you how to apply these concepts in actual work.
+• In particular, we will explain concepts such as assumptions and testing, which can feel abstract, in detail and show you how to apply these concepts in actual work.

-• The role of a PM doesn't end with creating and launching or deploying products or features.
+• The PM's role does not end with creating and launching or deploying a product or feature.

-• You should also know how to ensure that customers/users actually use the product well and create business value for our company.
+• You must also know how to ensure that customers/users actually use the product well and create business value for the company.

-• How product organizations can contribute to growth by improving Acquisition, Activation, Engagement, Retention, and Monetization metrics will be explained.
+• We will show you how product organizations can contribute to growth by improving Acquisition, Activation, Engagement, Retention, and Monetization metrics.

 8. Collaboration

-• Modern product organizations don't work in a way where 'planning teams', 'development teams', and 'design teams' operate separately from each other, but rather in a way where PMs, designers, engineers, and others collaborate closely within a single team.
+• Modern product organizations do not work in a way where 'planning,' 'development,' and 'design' teams operate separately; instead, PMs, designers, and engineers work closely together within a single team.

-• I'll explain why this happens and how to collaborate well as a PM in this environment.
+• I will explain why we work this way and how you can collaborate effectively as a PM in this environment.

 Reviews from those who took the course first

-(These are genuine reviews from people who paid for the course.
-They are not sponsored reviews or reviews requested from acquaintances as favors.)
+(These are genuine reviews from students who paid for the course.
+They are not reviews from trial groups or requested from acquaintances.)

-This is a lecture that I highly recommend not only for PO/PM professionals who are starting their careers, but also for those who are currently working in the field as PO/PM.
+This is a lecture that I highly recommend not only for POs/PMs starting their careers but also for those currently working in the field.

-Beyond simple theory delivery, various situations and issues that can occur throughout the entire product development cycle, and solutions to them were explained through diverse cases and episodes, allowing me to gain insights that can be directly applied in the field.
+Beyond simply conveying theory, the instructor explained various situations, issues, and solutions that can occur throughout the entire product development cycle using diverse cases and episodes, allowing me to gain insights that can be immediately applied to my work.

-In particular, through the indicator setting framework introduced in the lecture, I was able to learn a framework of thinking necessary to measure and improve product growth using indicators, beyond simply defining indicators.
+In particular, through the metric setting framework introduced in the lecture, I was able to learn a framework of thinking necessary for measuring and improving product growth using metrics, going beyond simply defining them.

-I highly recommend this course to those who want to level up their expertise as a PO/PM.
+I highly recommend this course to those who want to take their expertise as a PO/PM to the next level.

-What kind of person is a good PM?
-If you first thought of screen design documents, you need to take this course right away.
-A good PM must understand the business and discover problems worth solving.
+What defines a great PM?
+If the first thing that came to your mind was wireframes, you need to take this course right away.
+A great PM must understand the business and discover problems that are truly worth solving.

-By taking Minwoo's lecture, you can understand the important values that PMs should engrave in their minds and learn various actions for execution.
-In particular, the 'Customer Research Design' and 'Metrics Setting Framework' chapters could be applied directly in practical work.
+By taking Min-woo's lecture, you can understand the important values that a PM should keep in mind and learn various actions for execution.
+In particular, the 'Customer Research Design' and 'Metric Setting Framework' chapters were something I could apply directly to my practical work.

-I felt this was a lecture that balanced theory and practice well, covering everything from the definition of PM/PO to frameworks and metrics.
+I felt that this was a lecture that balanced theory and practice, covering everything from the definition of PM/PO to frameworks and metrics.

-While most content usually just hands you a bow and teaches you how to shoot as much as possible, this course meticulously teaches you everything from how the bow is made to how to shoot it, then checks whether you're holding the bow with proper posture and whether you're really aiming accurately.
-Therefore, I think this would be a valuable course not just for beginners, but for anyone.
+While many contents usually just hand you a bow and teach you how to fire as many arrows as possible, this course meticulously covers everything from the craftsmanship of the bow to the technique of shooting, and then checks whether you are holding the bow with the correct posture and aiming with true precision.
+For this reason, I believe this course is valuable not only for beginners but for everyone.

-I felt that the lecture proceeds from beginning to end based on the premise of critical thinking.
-I think this is the most important aspect when working in the industry, and it's actually a term that gets mentioned multiple times.
-Critical thinking isn't something that happens immediately just because you know about it - it needs to be internalized to be possible, so in some ways I think it's the most difficult part to learn.
-However, since the lecture consistently proceeds based on this mindset, following along naturally gave me a sense of being trained to some extent.
+I felt that the lecture proceeded from beginning to end on the premise of critical thinking.
+I believe this is the most important part of working in the industry, and it is a term that is actually mentioned several times.
+Since critical thinking is not something that happens just because you know it, but rather something that must be internalized, I think it is in some ways the most difficult part to learn.
+However, because the lecture consistently speaks based on this mindset, I felt that I was naturally being trained to some extent as I followed along.

-Finally, it gives me chills to think that if I hadn't watched this course, I would have never known what role a PO plays.
-I hope many people will watch this course and be able to collaborate with proper understanding of each other's roles.
-Thank you for creating such a great course, and I definitely want to take your next course as well.
+Finally, it sends chills down my spine to think that if I hadn't taken this course, I might never have known what the PO role truly entails.
+I hope many people watch this lecture so they can collaborate with a proper understanding of each other's roles.
+Thank you for creating such a great course, and I definitely want to take your next one as well.

 "So how should I work?", "What kind of person am I?"

-If you're a PM/PO who has these concerns, I recommend this course.
-I believe your current worries stem from not having a mental model.
+I recommend this lecture to PMs/POs who have these concerns.
+I believe your current struggles stem from not having a mental model.

-Through this course, you'll gain help with everything from defining the role to mindset, basic practical work, and common mistakes - not only building a mental model for the previously abstract PM/PO role but also receiving great assistance in practical work.
+Through this lecture, I believe you will gain everything from the definition of the role to the mindset, basic practical tasks, and common mistakes, providing you with not only a mental model for the previously abstract PM/PO role but also significant help in your actual work.

-I expect that this mental model will serve as a great foundation for new PM/PO professionals to become self-directed PM/POs who can independently judge how they should work and what they should study going forward.
-I highly recommend this course to those who are lost on the PM/PO path!
+I expect that this mental model will serve as a strong foundation for aspiring PMs and POs to independently determine how to work and what to study in the future.
+I highly recommend this course to anyone who feels lost on their journey as a PM or PO!

-As a data analyst, I've always been curious about how the analysis I'm doing will impact the product.
-Rather than just cleaning and analyzing data according to requirements to create metrics and dashboards, I wanted to find metrics that could directly contribute to product growth.
+As a data analyst, I have always wondered how the analysis I perform impacts the product.
+Rather than simply refining data and creating metrics and dashboards according to requirements, I wanted to identify metrics that could directly contribute to product growth.

-Through this course, I was able to learn how to define problems and set metrics, which enabled me to deeply contemplate the direction our product should take.
+Through this course, I was able to learn how to define problems and set metrics, which allowed me to think deeply about the direction our product should take.

 Eunkyung Lee (Senior Product Marketing Manager, Landing AI)

-The knowledge applicable to actual work was helpful, but I think a major advantage of the course was that it provided an opportunity to reflect on and reconsider work methods and approaches.
-For those working in product-related roles, this would serve as a starting point for gaining diverse perspectives and broader vision.
+While the knowledge applicable to actual work was helpful, I think a major benefit of the lecture was that it provided an opportunity to reflect on and rethink my work methods and approaches.
+I believe it will serve as a starting point for those working in product-related fields to gain diverse perspectives and insights.

 kmw2405_banner(2)